edge-cloud/www.edge-cloud.net/_posts/2022-06-28-dx-overview.md

 Redundant Direct Connect connections are highly recommended as AWS need to perform regular [maintenance](https://aws.amazon.com/premiumsupport/knowledge-center/prepare-direct-connect-maintenance/) on individual connections.

+For resiliency purposes a [Link aggregation group (LAG)](https://docs.aws.amazon.com/directconnect/latest/UserGuide/lags.html) should be treated as a single connection, irrespective of the number of group members, as it terminates on the same physical AWS device.

+Also ensure that the "AWS logical device" identifier differs across your redundant DX connections within a location (See Figure 5).
+This value identifies the physical device on the AWS side and two DX connections terminating on the same AWS device would not provide resiliency.

+{% include figure image_path="/content/uploads/2022/06/DX-LogicakDeviceID.png" caption="Figure 5: AWS Logical Device ID for identifying the resiliency of the connection." %}

 If you decide to use a Site-to-Site (IPSec) VPN as backup to your DX, while using AWS Transit Gateway, refer to [this previous article](https://www.edge-cloud.net/2019/08/16/aws-dxgw-with-ipsec-vpn-backup/) on how to setup the routing correctly.

 # Connectivity

-Customers have multiple options to connect their own network equipment via a Direct Connect location (See Figure 5).
+Customers have multiple options to connect their own network equipment via a Direct Connect location (See Figure 6).

-{% include figure image_path="/content/uploads/2022/06/DX-Connectivity.png" caption="Figure 5: Direct Connect Connectivity Options" %}
+{% include figure image_path="/content/uploads/2022/06/DX-Connectivity.png" caption="Figure 6: Direct Connect Connectivity Options" %}

 * **In-location cross connect (Option 1):** If the customer has resources deployed in the same colo facility as the DX location, the colo facility can provide a cross-connect between the AWS DX equipment and the customer resources.
 The customer has to provide a [Letter of Authorization and Connecting Facility Assignment (LOA-CFA)](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Colocation.html) to the facility for this.
 This option is only available for Dedicated Connections.